A happy family walks down a sidewalk together

 What cash back credit card is best?

 Finding the right cash back rewards card for you means choosing one that fits your spending habits and preferences.
-It may help to determine where you’ll use your credit card most (such as at the grocery store or gas station) and whether you mind keeping track of rotating categories or simply want a fixed rate back on all your purchases—with no limits and no tracking when and where you spend.
+It may help to determine where you’ll use your credit card most (such as if you swipe the same card every time at the grocery store or you use a gas credit card whenever you fill up at the gas station) and whether you mind keeping track of rotating categories or simply want a fixed rate back on all your purchases—with no limits and no tracking when and where you spend.

 Ultimately, there are a lot of cash back credit cards available, and you’ll want to consider multiple factors when comparing rewards to find the best credit card for you.
 You can make the most of your cash back rewards by understanding the earnings structure, redemption options, and restrictions associated with each cash rewards credit card you consider.